 Flying Officer Horace Edgar Fenwick

-At the inquest into their deaths, Flying Officer Trevor Salt stated that the officers had left Kenley in the morning, bound for Winchester, and the weather was fine when they began their return journey in the afternoon.
-However, a heavy fog had closed in on Kenley and he had phoned Winchester to warn them about the weather conditions, but he was too late.
+At the inquest into their deaths, held at the Rose and Crown Hotel, Whyteleafe, Flight Lieutenant Trevor Salt stated that the Prout had come to him that morning for a machine, having obtained his Commanding Officer’s permission to take Fenwick to Winchester on business concerning wireless telegraphy.
+They had left Kenley in the morning, bound for Winchester, and the weather was fine when they began their return journey in the afternoon.
+However, a heavy fog had closed in on Kenley at 3.45pm and Salt had phoned Winchester to warn them about the weather conditions, but he was too late to prevent them from leaving.
 He explained to the Coroner that Kenley “was difficult to land in, the trees rendering it particularly dangerous during foggy weather.”

 The Coroner commented that he had held inquests on men killed while trying to land at Kenley in the past, but “experts had decided on the position of the aerodrome and of course he was not sufficiently expert to say it was not a proper position.”

 Flying Officer Horace Edgar Fenwick of Blandford Rd, St. Albans, was born in Clapham, London, on 23rd March, 1896.
 He was the son of Howard Bertie Fenwick, who was born in Calcutta, and Adelaide Alice Mary Fenwick (nee Hancock) of Tunbridge Wells.
 In 1901, the family were living at 91 Church Walk, Hendon, but by 1911 they had moved to ‘Hazelmere,’ Beaconsfield Rd, St. Albans, and had two servants.
 Horace had an older brother, Benjamin, (a Divinity student in 1911) and three younger sisters, Bertha, Enid and Evelyn.
 His Father died in 1914.